sigdial/sigdial-resources/pages/corpora/corpora.md

 Parts of this list have been adapted from [A Survey of Available Corpora for Building Data-Driven Dialogue Systems](https://arxiv.org/abs/1512.05742), with permission; see the [survey website](https://breakend.github.io/DialogDatasets/) for reference and please cite the paper if useful.

+We also referred to the survey paper [On the Need for Thoughtful Data Collection for Multi-Party Dialogue: A Survey of Available Corpora and Collection Methods](https://aclanthology.org/2021.sigdial-1.36/).
+We would like to thank the authors.

 <div class="datatable-begin"></div>
 <table>